Best Seafood in Rome

 Antipasti

-• Fried baccalà (cod) as precursor to eating pizza
+• Fried baccalà (cod) - a precursor to eating pizza

-• Fried or marinated tiny squids called moscardini
+• Moscardini - Fried or marinated tiny squids

 fried moscardini at cesare al casalettoOne of my favorite specialties to order at Cesare al Casaletto is this portion of fried totani, or moscardini - little squids.
 They melt in your mouth!